“BRO SPLIT” ROUTINES: ARE THEY EFFECTIVE FOR BUILDING MUSCLE?

 (Bro Split Vs. Full Body, Upper Lower Or PPL)

-In recent years, bro splits have gotten a lot of criticism in the bodybuilding community as being a “waste of time” for natural trainees trying to maximize their gains.
+In recent years, bro splits have gotten a lot of criticism in the bodybuilding community as being a “waste of time” for those trying to build muscle naturally.

-It’s said that this type of routine is only suitable for “enhanced” bodybuilders, and that a natural lifter will see faster and more efficient progress using a program that hits each individual muscle group at a higher frequency.
+It’s said that this type of routine is only suitable for “enhanced” bodybuilders, and that with natural bodybuilding you’ll see faster and more efficient progress using a program that hits each individual muscle group at a higher frequency.

 All in all, this is basically true; hitting each muscle group directly only once per week is probably not going to be the optimal approach for the average natural trainee who wants to progress at the fastest possible rate.

-This is because, assuming proper nutrition and resting protocols are in place, a given muscle simply does not require a full week of rest in order to fully recover from the previous workout.
+This is because, assuming you’ve got a solid muscle building diet place, a given muscle simply does not require a full week of rest in order to fully recover from the previous workout.

 In most cases, 3-4 days will probably be enough for full recovery and growth to take place, at which point that muscle could be trained again.